PX4/PX4-Devguide/simulation-gazebo.md

 From within the source directory of the PX4 Firmware run the PX4 SITL with one of the airframes (Quads, planes and VTOL are supported, including optical flow):

+> **Note** You can use the instructions below to keep Gazebo running and only re-launch PX4.

 ### Quadrotor

 ```sh